 The Wall-e Review

 I will tell you, in my humble opinion, that "Wall-e" is a masterpiece.
 And if I could recommend one thing more than any other, it would be that you stop reading now, don't read anything else about the film, and go see it.
-Then come back, and we'll try to talk about all the ways in which this remarkable movie surprised us.
+Then come back, and I'll try to talk about all the ways in which this remarkable movie is surprising.